millerlp/rtide/cran-comments.md

-## R CMD check results
+## ── R CMD check results ──────── rtide 0.0.11 ────

-0 errors | 0 warnings | 1 note
+0 errors ✔ | 0 warnings ✔ | 0 notes ✔

-* checking CRAN incoming feasibility ...
-[11s] NOTE
-Maintainer: 'Luke Miller <contact@lukemiller.org>'

-New maintainer:
-  Luke Miller <contact@lukemiller.org>
-Old maintainer(s):
-  Joe Thorley <joe@poissonconsulting.ca>

-New person has agreed to be the maintainer.
+R CMD check succeeded

+This is a patch version to remove old time zone designations that are no longer present in the recent Debian system upgrade to tzdata 2024b.
+This fix was given a deadline of 2024-12-09 to correct by the CRAN team.

 ## Reverse Dependencies